Platonic-Systems/generics-sop-examples/draft.md

 sList = ...
 ```

-We require heavy use of `sList` to generically implement `decodeRoute`:
+We require heavy use of `sList` to generically implement `decodeRoute`. `sList` pretty much allows us to "case-match" on the type-level list and build our combinators accordingly, as we will see below.

 ### Anamomrphism combinators